 Eukaryotic cells can disappear in two different ways:

-1/ necrosis as a result of damage, i.e. induced death;
+1/ by necrosis, as a result of damage, i.e. induced death;

 1/ Necrotic cell death:

 Survival of cells depends upon maintenance of normal intracellular environment.
-Lack of oxygen and insufficient production of ATP are two key factors that disrupt the intracellular milieu.
+Lack of oxygen and insufficient production of ATP are two key factors that disrupt the intracellular milieu and lead to death.

 Insufficient supply of oxygen causes switching of energetic metabolism to anaerobic glycolysis.
 Production of lactic acid, dissociating into lactate and H+, causes intracytoplasmatic acidosis with subsequent interference with function of intracellular enzymes, whereby glycolysis slows down, and thereby the last source of ATP dries out.